 For YTX, YIX, and GYZ series batteries, vapor loss is not an issue because they are sealed and the gases recombine inside the battery so that no fluid is lost from the battery.
 However, storing them in a climate-controlled garage will reduce self-discharge and keep the batteries at a stable temperature for reliable starting all year long.

 Use the Proper Battery for Your Motorcycle

 Not all bikes are created equal.
-Same goes for batteries.
+The same goes for batteries.
 By making sure you’re using a battery that is designed to be used with your specific model of motorcycle, the better it’ll perform.
 We know it can be tough to know which battery is best suited for your bike, which is exactly why we created our battery finder to ensure that you know which to choose.

 It’s also important to note that when it comes to motorcycle batteries, brand matters.
 Yuasa is the most trusted brand of motorcycle battery on the market—and has been for decades.
-That’s because we’ve taken all the maintenance factors into account and designed our products to combat all the usual causes of wear.
+That’s because we’ve taken all the maintenance factors into account and designed our high-performance products to combat all the usual causes of wear.

 The engineering behind our products has led to improved low-temperature performance and many of our products do not require the typical maintenance you’d need with other battery brands.
 For instance, most of our products are designed to be airtight and spill-proof—which means they don’t require water to be added.
 Additionally, the corrosion-resistant nature of our products combats against rust and deterioration.
 All of these considerations make it one of the most maintenance-free batteries available.

 If you’re searching for a motorcycle battery that offers the longest life with the least amount of maintenance, Yuasa is the best choice.
 All of our products are designed with real-life use in mind.
-When we say, “we respect the ride,” we mean that our batteries won’t stand between you and the experience of the open road.
+When we say, “We respect the ride,” we mean that our batteries won’t stand between you and the experience of the open road.
 You can count on your Yuasa battery to start the first time, every time.